-The Ranakpur Jain temple Rajasthan is located at a distance of 96 kilometers from Udaipur in Ranakpur of Pali.
-Lord Rishabhdev’s Chaturmukhi Jain Temple in Ranakpur surrounded by forests around the valleys of the Aravali mountain in Rajasthan.
+The Ranakpur Jain temple is located in Pali Rajasthan, a distance of 96 kilometers from Udaipur.
+Lord Rishabhdev’s Chaturmukhi Jain Temple is surrounded by forests around the valleys of the Aravali mountain in Rajasthan.

 Ranakpur Jain Temple History

-The building of this temple is spread over 40,000 square feet.
+The building of Ranakpur Jain temple is spread over 40,000 square feet.
 Today, about 600 years ago, the construction work of this temple started in 1446 Vikram Samvat, which lasted for more than 50 years.
-It is said that at that time, about 99 lakh rupees had been spent in the construction of it.
+It is said that at that time, about 99 lakh rupees had been spent on the construction of it.

 There are 4 artistic entrances in this temple.
 In the main house of the temple, Tirthankara Adinath has 4 huge statues made of marble.
 Figures about 72 inches high are oriented in 4 different directions.
 For this reason, it is called ‘Chaturmukh Temple’.

 Apart from this, there are 76 small domed places, 4 large prayer rooms, and 4 large worship centers.
 They inspire a man to get liberation after receiving liberation from 84 kinds of life and death.

-The main feature of this temple is its pillars, which is about 1,444.
-Here you see the pillars of small & Big sized pillars, but these pillars are made in such a way that from anywhere, the ‘Darshan’ of the main holy place does not obstruct.
+The main feature of this temple is its pillars, which are about 1,444.
+Here you see the pillars of small & Big sizes, but these pillars are made in such a way that from anywhere, the ‘Darshan’ of the main holy place does not obstruct.

 the makers of the temple have built a two-storeyed artistic building, many basements have been made while estimating any crisis in the future.
 In these basements, sacred figurines can be kept safe.
 These basements introduce the foresight of building the makers of the temple.